 Keeping a journal can help you organize your thoughts and express your emotions during this crisis.
 You can use this tip as a form of catharsis to release your anxieties and fears.
 Journaling can provide a great avenue to do that.

 You can also keep a journal to show your kids when they are older or your grandkids.
-We are currently living through a major global pandemic and economic meltdown.
+We are currently living through a major historical event and economic meltdown.

 Having a familial account of the times can give great insight to future generations on what to expect during a crisis… Toilet paper shortages may be ridiculously hilarious in the future.